MA Divinity and Classics

-By the time you graduate from this programme, you will have acquired expertise in handling the complex and diverse approaches to reading classical cultures, and in assessing their continued contributions to contemporary society.
+By the time you graduate from this programme, you will have expertise in handling the complex and diverse approaches to reading classical cultures.
+You will also be skilled in assessing their continued contributions to contemporary society.

 You will choose a balanced range of courses from those offered in the fields of classics and theology and religious studies.

 You can also choose a course from other subject areas across the University.
 For example, you might choose:

 - a course in a subject that complements your two programme subjects

 - a course that helps you to study a language